andyperlitch/Malhar/ng-console/README.md

     yo angular:directive DIRECTIVE-NAME

 By convention, names should be all lower-case with dashes, eg. ng-navbar.
 This will place a new file into `/app/scripts/directives/` and will also add the appropriate script to `/app/index.html`.

+## Styles
+This project uses the [LESS CSS pre-processor](http://lesscss.org/) to organize its styling.
+A "manifest" file is located at `app/styles/main.less`, which @imports all style dependencies (eg. from a bower component) and custom DataTorrent UI component styles (eg. `/app/styles/navbar.less`).

+### Variables & Mixins
+Whenever possible, custom DataTorrent UI component styles should use variables and mixins from the Twitter Bootstrap library.
+This makes theming/skinning as easy as overriding these variables.
+When additional variables are required specifically for DataTorrent UI components, they should be declared in `/app/styles/main.less` with appropriate defaults.

+### Themes
+A "theme" is really just a file that overrides Twitter Bootstrap and other DataTorrent-UI-specific variables (defined in `/app/styles/main.less`).
+To create a new theme, create a `.less` file inside `/app/styles/themes/` directory, then run:

+    grunt serve --theme=[YOUR_THEME_FILENAME_NO_EXTENSION]